Project-HAMi/volcano-vgpu-device-plugin/README.md

-# Volcano device plugin for Kubernetes
+# Volcano vgpu device plugin for Kubernetes

 **Note**:

+Volcano vgpu device-plugin can provide device-sharing mechanism for NVIDIA devices managed by volcano.

 This is based on [Nvidia Device Plugin](https://github.com/NVIDIA/k8s-device-plugin), it uses [HAMi-core](https://github.com/Project-HAMi/HAMi-core) to support hard isolation of GPU card.

 And collaborate with volcano, it is possible to enable GPU sharing.